akashks1998/crux/milestone2/src/readme.md

     }
 }
 ```
-Function declaration inside a class is not allowed, though function defination insde a class is allowed
+Function declaration inside a class is not allowed, though function defination insde a class is allowed.
+Public, Private, Protected are removed, every thing is public.
 - Paranthesis are must for start of new scope.
 Like
 ```c++
 if(x>1)